shamatar/ioppy/README.md

 ## Problems

 Absence of an open and well-documented Stark prover does not allow immediate testing of such approach.
-Also, design of AIR arithmetization of the problem is much more challenging than design of R1CS arithemtization.
+Also, design of AIR arithmetization of the problem is much more challenging than design of R1CS arithmetization.

 ## Hybridization with other proof systems